 Having a dove flying around or tapping on the windows of a sick patient's house signifies that they will shortly die.
 Miners also regard seeing a dove near their mineshaft as an omen that there will be danger if they descend into the mine.

-Magpies used to be believed as the Devil in disguise.
-It was said that if you saw a lone magpie around your home, it meant that the Devil was trying to stir up trouble for you.
-If you live in the English county of Somerset, you could try carrying an onion around with you to ward off this trouble.
-Everywhere else, you could try saying "Good morning, Mr. Magpie, how is your wife today?" showing the Devil that you recognised him, and thereby preventing him from causing any mischief.
+Magpies used to be called the devil in disguise.
+It was said that if you saw a lone magpie around your home, it meant that the devil was trying to stir up trouble for you.

 In Scotland, it was thought that magpies were so wicked that they concealed a drop of Satan's blood under their tongue.